nembrinj/protofablab/topics/02_raspPI/README.md

 <a name="dns"></a>

-## Buy a domain
+## DNS setup

+The [Domain Name System](https://en.wikipedia.org/wiki/Domain_Name_System) (or DNS) is a system that translates readable names to IPv4 or IPv6 addresses.

+To make use of this system, you must first own a domain name.
 There are many websites to buy a domain.
 A list of these domain name registrars can be found [here](https://domainnamestat.com/statistics/registrar/others).
+Alternatively there are also some free options like [No-IP](https://www.noip.com/).

+Which DNS provider to choose also depends on your IP address.
+If you have a `static` public IP address, the IP address assigned to you by your ISP will never change and it will be much easier to set up DNS.
+If you have a `dynamic` IP address, your IP address might change over time.
+Some providers offer `Dynamic DNS Updates`, which will change your DNS entries, if an address change is detected.
+Dynamic and static IP addresses are also explained [here](https://www.avast.com/c-static-vs-dynamic-ip-addresses).

-For the purpose of this tutorial, we bought the domain `protofablab.ch`.
+For the purpose of this tutorial, we will use the domain `protofablab.ch` and assume, that we have e static IP address.

-On your domain registry, locate the DNS settings and add a DNS-record for your public ip address.
+On your domain registry, locate the DNS settings and add a DNS-record for your static public ip address.
 How to do this, depends on the registrar you have chosen.
 The registrar usually offers a good tutorial on how to do this.

 ![dns settings](images/dns.PNG)